 The Graphic Design program is to provide students with a foundation in design process and problem solving based on both traditional and contemporary practices.
 Graphic design involves the use of specialized software combined with creativity to create strong visual communications using type and images.
 In this program, students will learn the artistic design and technical skills needed across print and digital media of graphic design.
 Coursework often includes creating logos, developing collateral for various types of clients, and designing layouts for print and web productions.

 This Associate of Science program is intended for students interested in pursuing a career in a visual communication design field who will transfer to a baccalaureate program.

 The four-semester sequence starts every fall and must be taken in order.
 Students effectively gain an understanding of the industry through this progressive manner of the coursework.
-In simpler terms, what is studied in GRD101 is continued in GRD103, what is studied in GRD103 is continued in GRD201, and what is studied in GRD201 is continued in GRD203.
 The core (GRD) courses are offered on the Eastern Campus only.